cubee-cb/linux-gaming-compat/DENT-FEDORA43.md

 ### ^ Garry's Mod ([Steam](https://store.steampowered.com/app/4000/Garrys_Mod/))
 - GMod has been fairly unstable on this distro; I have ended up using the Windows build under `GE-Proton9-18` as somewhat ironically that's more stable.
 Specifically, if I remember correctly:
-  - The default 32-bit build fails to render the webviews, so the menus don't work.
+  - The default 32-bit build I think just crashed on launch.
-  - The 64-bit branch likes to crash and is generally unstable.
-Needed patches to update webview for that to even work.
+  - The 64-bit branch has outdated CEF, so the menus don't work properly.
+Needed [patches to update CEF](https://github.com/solsticegamestudios/GModPatchTool).
+It also likes to crash.

 ### Just Cause 3 ([Steam](https://store.steampowered.com/app/225540/Just_Cause_3/))
 - Works pretty much flawlessly.
 Clicking off the window may disable Fullscreen Mode, you will have to turn it back on in the settings.